tallamjr/pup/README.md

 `pup` is a small proof-of-concept codebase for running ML models on video data using rust.

-The main libraries are `opencv` for video processing and `candle` as the deep learning framework.
+The main libraries are `opencv` for video processing and `ONNX Runtime` via the `ort` crate as the deep learning framework.

 ### _Why?_